PeachScript/vue-infinite-loading/docs/guide/use-with-filter-or-tabs.md

 <infinite-loading :identifier="infiniteId" @infinite="infiniteHandler"></infinite-loading>
 ```

-In the template, we add a `select` element and listen it's `change` event, for `InfiniteLoading` component, we add an `identifier` property.
+In the template, we add a `select` element and listen its `change` event.
+For the `InfiniteLoading` component, we add an `identifier` property.

 ``` js {10,11,19,31,32,33,34,35}
 import axios from 'axios';